rls1316/python-api-challenge/README.md

     *Southern Hemisphere - Cloudiness (%) vs. Latitude *Northern Hemisphere - Wind Speed (mph) vs. Latitude *Southern Hemisphere - Wind Speed (mph) vs. Latitude

+# Part 2: VacationPy

+Create a series of maps from the City data in Part I. (See [VacationPy](VacationPy))

+*Create a heat map that displays the humidity for every city from Part I.

+*Narrow down the DataFrame to find your ideal weather condition:

+    *A max temperature lower than 85 degrees but higher than 70.
+    *Wind speed less than 9 mph.
+    *Cloudiness less than 5%

+*Using Google Places API to find the first hotel for each city located within 5000 meters of your coordinates.

+*Plot the hotels on top of the humidity heatmap with each pin containing the Hotel Name, City, and Country.